chimalsky/DIS-2019-Website/content/travel.md

 </br>

 # Getting Around

-The Hyatt Regency is most easily accessed by car, but can also be accessed by bus.
+The Hyatt Regency is most easily accessed by car, but can also be accessed by bus. </br>

+Attendees who need a wheelchair lift can use the [SuperShuttle](https://www.supershuttle.com/) service (Price: ~$56.
+Phone: (800) 974-8885) to get from the airport to the hotel or from the hotel to the airport.
+San Diego Uber also has the WAV wheelchair (WAV ~$16) options.</br>

 ### Car Rentals
 The Hyatt Regency offers on-property car rentals; call the hotel concierge for details.
 The airport also hosts a number of car rental companies; [see here](http://www.san.org/Parking-Transportation/Rental-Cars%E2%80%9D) for more information.